mabenj/MiniImpPlus/README.md

 Currently, this particular implementation of MiniImp+ compiler/transpiler takes a program written in MiniImp+ as input and produces a Python program as output.

-This implemenation of MiniImp+ is built using .NET Core (C#) and [ANTLR v4](https://github.com/antlr/antlr4).
+This implemenation is built using .NET Core (C#) and [ANTLR v4](https://github.com/antlr/antlr4).
 ANTLR is used to generate the parser and lexer classes, whereas .NET Core is used for the rest, like handling the command line arguments and code generation (MiniImp+ to Python).

 ## Example